The 2021-22 Leadership Series is in process.

 This year, we are inviting all participants to do some thinking prior to the start of the program by completing an application.
 The application is a series of questions to prepare you for the perspective and process in the program.
 A conversation with one of the group consultation leaders in the program will follow your return of the application.

 Two options are available for your preparation to be a part of the program:

-1) If you are interested in registering for the first time, or you have previously been in the program prior to 2018, please submit your responses to the questions on the application on the left side of the "New!
-Application to Complete" along with a non-refundable deposit of $25 that will be credited toward your registration costs.
+1) If you are interested in registering for the first time, or you have previously been in the program prior to 2018, please submit your responses to the questions on the following application along with a non-refundable deposit of $25 that will be credited toward your registration costs.

-2) If you have registered for the Leadership Series between 2018 and 2021 and desire to register for the 2021-22 program year, please submit your responses to the questions on the application on the right side of the "New!
-Application to Complete" along with a non-refundable deposit of $25 that will be credited toward your registration costs.
+2) If you have registered for the Leadership Series between 2018 and 2021 and desire to register for the 2021-22 program year, please submit your responses to the questions on the following application along with a non-refundable deposit of $25 that will be credited toward your registration costs.

 The process is confidential.
 You will be hearing from someone to schedule a conversation within a week of your application being received.

-Please complete your application by Wednesday, September 15, 2021 and email it to .
+Please complete your application by Wednesday, September 15, 2021 and email it to Office@HealthyCongregations.com.

 THE EIGHT CONCEPTS OF BOWEN